 -- Elbridge Gerry dies.
 A patrician patriot, Gerry was the Town's representative to the first Continental Congress, a signer of the Declaration of Indendence, and a govenor of Massachusetts.
 He died in office while Vice President under James Madison.
 He said, "It is the duty of every man though he may have but one day to live to devote that day to the good of his country."

--- Sunday, April 3rd: The Tenedos and the Endymion, British Man-O-Wars, chase USS Constitution to Marblehead, and then turn away before the guns of Fort Sewall could bear down upon them.
+-- Sunday, April 3rd: HMS Tenedos and HMS Junon, powerful British warships, chase USS Constitution to Marblehead, and then turn away before the guns of Fort Sewall could bear down upon them.
 Constitution was saved from certain destruction.
 Samuel Green, one of the Marbleheaders on board, was actually at the helm and piloted Constitution safely into Marblehead Harbor.
 Green Street is named in his honor.

 -- June 23rd: the vessel Arnold Sears, belonging to Marbleheader Captain Thomas Martin, is shipwrecked off Baker's island.

 streets were changed by vote of Town Meeting.
 For example, Ye Queen' Highway

 became Washington Street, and King Street became State Street.

 -- Lafayette visits Marblehead for the last time as an old man.

 |1825||Old North Congregational Church, 41 Washington Street, built.|

 Marblehead's first local paper publishes its first edition.
 Publisher

 Oliver Wendell Holmes writes, "Old Ironsides," which is credited with saving USS Constitution from being scuttled.